 Job and Career Outlook for a locksmith

 Locksmiths have a large potential for advancement in their career.
 Of course whether or not you have the potential for advancement is dependent on what company you work for.
-But, a skilled trade like this means you will always have the ability to open our own establishment should you one day decide t part ways with your former locksmith employer.
-Determining what salary you will receive heavily depends on the are in which you work.
-In the United States the average salary for a locksmith was recently determined to be around 43 thousand dollars annually.
+But, a skilled trade like this means you will always have the ability to open our own establishment should you one day decide to part ways with your former locksmith employer.
+In the United States the average salary for a locksmith is $37,950 annually.